 A new governance model was adopted which includes a Distributed Education and Technology Services Executive Committee that is charged with developing the overarching vision, framework, monitoring and evaluation of the technology strategic planning process; and four working committees that are charged with the development of specific goals, objectives, and oversight of project implementations.
 These committees are the Administrative Applications, User Services, Technical, and Web Standards Committees.
 The committees were structured to ensure strong representation from all stakeholder groups and better ensure responsiveness to stakeholder and constituency needs.
 Faculty representation is appointed by the Academic Senate of each college, classified representation is appointed by the Classified School Employee Association (CSEA) Chapter 291, student representation is appointed by the Associated Student Government of each college, and management appointment is generally by position, but in some cases by senior management appointment.

-With the exception of the Sungard Help-Desk, which the District intends to move away from in the Summer of 2010, the District has gradually moved away from all Sungard services and now may “out-task” to various vendors as it sees fit on an as needed basis;
+With the exception of the Sungard Help-Desk, which the District intends to move away from in the Summer of 2010, the District has gradually moved away from all Sungard services and now may “out-task” to various vendors as it sees fit on an as-needed basis;

 A District-wide communication plan was completed and adopted by constituency representatives in January of 2010;